-As at 31 December 2021, no valuation adjustment was required as most of the Group's investments were listed equities or debt securities of straight bonds that did not contain any complex features.
+As at 31 December 2024, bid-offer spread valuation adjustment was made on certain assets and instruments to take into account the cost that would be incurred when closing out the positions.
+Other valuation adjustments are not required as most of the Group's investments were debt securities of straight bonds that did not contain any complex features.